Which city is cheaper, Charleston or Fort Lauderdale?

 Charleston is a very walkable coastal city.
 The downtown area is very walkable, but once you leave the historic heart, it's best to have a car.

-With shopping and nightlife around the bustling coastal city of Fort Lauderdale, there's plenty to do.
+With shopping and nightlife around the spirited coastal city of Fort Lauderdale, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the beaches.
 People usually spend lots of time at the beach.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 The historic destination of Charleston offers live music and food.
 Many visitors spend time at the beach while visiting the area.
 Take your pick from the many activities offered here.
 One day is usually not enough time for a trip here as there is plenty to do.